Tanner Byers

 How to Learn Java for a Corporate Career

-These are great for corporate implementations (large teams, ownership transfer, verbose code leads to self documented code)
+These are great for corporate implementations (large teams, ownership transfer, verbose code leads to self documented code).

 Focus on Building

 Remember, learning to code is best done through practical application.
-Instead of overwhelming yourself with infinite things you can learn, concentrate on building projects and acquiring the necessary knowledge along the way.
+Instead of overwhelming yourself with the infinite things you can learn, concentrate on building projects and acquiring the necessary knowledge along the way.

 7 TIPS ON HOW TO THINK LIKE A PROGRAMMER